Pragmatismo/Pigrow/README.md

 # Setting up a Webcam and starting a Timelapse

-1) Make sure your lightning conditions are set up as intended before beginning.
+1. Make sure your lightning conditions are set up as intended before beginning.
-2) Run the webcam config script found in the /Pigrow/scripts/config/ folder.
+2. Run the webcam config script found in the /Pigrow/scripts/config/ folder.
-3) Follow the instructions until you're happy with the image captured by your camera.
+3. Follow the instructions until you're happy with the image captured by your camera.
-4) Remember to SAVE your settings once you're happy with them.
+4. Remember to SAVE your settings once you're happy with them.

+Setting up:

-1) Run setup.py.
+1. Run setup.py.
-2) Select cron run scripts.
+2. Select cron run scripts.
-3) Select repeating scripts.
+3. Select repeating scripts.
-4) Follow the prompts to choose the camera capture script and repeat rate of your choice.
+4. Follow the prompts to choose the camera capture script and repeat rate of your choice.

 At the moment your best choice is probably camcap.py every five min.